 My first book, Site Reading: Fiction, Art, Social Form, is available from Princeton University Press.
 Site Reading received the Erving Goffman Award for Outstanding Scholarship in the Ecology of Social Interaction from the Media Ecology Association.

-I am currently at work on two book projects: Art Novels: Fiction in an Age of Visual Media (forthcoming from Princeton UP) and, with designer Peter Mendelsund, The Look of the Book: Jackets, Covers, and Art at the Edges of Literature (forthcoming from Ten Speed Press).
-Detailed descriptions of these projects can be found here.
-A sample essay from The Book Cover is available here.
+I am currently at work on two book projects: Art Novels: Fiction, Digital Media, and the Production of the Present (under contract with Princeton University Press) and, with designer Peter Mendelsund, The Look of the Book: Jackets, Covers, and Art at the Edges of Literature (under contract with Ten Speed Press / Crown / Penguin Random House).
+Additional details about these projects can be found here.
+A sample essay from The Look of the Book is available here.

 I received my Ph.D. from the Department of English at the University of Chicago, where I was an Affiliated Fellow at the Franke Institute for the Humanities and a member of the Object Cultures Project.
 My scholarship has been generously supported by the Andrew W. Mellon Foundation, the Social Science Research Council, and the Huntington Library.